irvinhalen/known-notes/readme.md

 # known-notes

 Welcome to known-notes!\
-This is where I keep the notes that don't really fit the vibe of 🍆 Tips & Tricks 🎃 aka 💣 T&T 💥.
+This is where I keep the notes that don't really fit the vibe of 🍆 Tips 'n' Tricks 🎃 aka 💣 TNT 💥.

 ### covered-content